dundonnm/SCOT/update_log.md

 - bug fix - meap_dat - now boolean test to make sure there are two peaks either side of meap_dat loc
 - bug fix - duplicate shift_peaks removed

+update 3/17/23-nmd
+- notebook and sys file name changes, name changes in example dataset, updated tutorial

 - desired future fixes:
 some kind of tkinter "kill all / close all" that can be called in Cell 1, might help with loading issues some way of making functions of the text in Cells 3 and 4, which make the notebook very long Cell 1 very buggy, need to restart kernel a lot...